11.md

 • Define a structure for a binary tree using the structure node_s name.

-• Each node of the tree can store either an int or a string (char[] of arbitrary size).
+• Each node of the tree can store either an int or a string (char[] of some fixed size).

-• There is the member type of an int type.
+• There is a member t of an int type.
 That determines the data type stored in the node, e.g. 0 for int, 1 for char[].

 • Build a tree using a bunch of nodes (can be totally unbalanced).

-• Can be statically initialized (or generated randomly however this will probably take more time to do and might require allocation on the heap).
+• Can be statically initialized using local variables (or generated randomly however this will probably take more time to do and might require allocation on the heap).

 • Implement a function to perform the depth-first traversal that accepts a pointer to its root node and prints all data stored in the tree represented by the node based on the type of data in each node.